SControl:Slip

 Stack consolidation

 No more exports between tools.
 No more questions to your accountant about which field goes where.
-One interface, one database, one monthly invoice — and your accountant can still log in for the final review.
+Slip handles payroll, HR and reporting in one place — and lets Control:Shift keep doing what it does best on the scheduling and time-tracking side.

 The usual stack